urbandrone/futils/examples/monoids.md

 1. It takes 3 arguments: A monoidal constructor, a function with the signature `(a -> [b])` and a Hashmap/Object.
 And it returns a monoid of `b`.
 When given all arguments, it maps over the keys of the Object and reduces/folds the object into a single value.
 2. By mapping over the keys, it passes the value of the Objects key and the key into the validation function and foldMaps the whole result list (the signature of the validation function passed in was `(a -> [b])`) into the given Monoid.
 3. The result is a list of Monoids.
-It can fold this list into a single Monoid again by concatting each item with the next one, starting with the unit/empty element.
+It can fold this list into a single Monoid again by concating each item with the next one, starting with the unit/empty element.
 The result is a single Monoid.

 ### Using it